hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

     * If you use are using `wget` to download the file, be sure to use `wget --content-disposition "<url>"` so the downloaded file gets the correct extension.
     * The url generated for the .airgap file is only valid for a short time, so you may wish to download the file and upload it to your own artifacts repository.
 1. [Download the installer bootstrapper](https://install.terraform.io/airgap/latest.tar.gz) and put it into its own directory on the instance (e.g. `/opt/tfe-installer/`)
 1. Airgap installations require Docker to be pre-installed.
-Double-check that your instance has a supported version of Docker (see [Preflight: Software Requirements](../before-installing.html#software-requirements) for details).
+Double-check that your instance has a supported version of Docker (see [Pre-Install Checklist: Software Requirements](../before-installing/index.html#software-requirements) for details).

 #### Execute the Installer